-- Move umbrella back to a sunny area and allow the fabric to air dry.
+- Move the umbrella back to a sunny area and allow the fabric to air dry.
 Do not close the umbrella until it is completely dry.

-First, give the fabric a good shake or vacuum to remove excessive soil.
+First, give the fabric a good shake or vacuum to remove loose soil.
 Pretreat stains with a bit of laundry detergent before washing.
-Never place the umbrella fabric in a dryer.
-Allow to air dry on a clothesline or place the cover back on the umbrella frame to dry.
+Never place the umbrella cover in a dryer.
+Allow it to air dry on a clothesline or place the cover back on the umbrella frame to dry.
 If excessive wrinkling occurs from top-load washer wringer action, the cover can be ironed using a low-heat iron setting.

-How To Remove Mildew and Tree Sap Stains From Outdoor Umbrellas
+How to Remove Mildew and Tree Sap Stains from Outdoor Umbrellas

-- Heavy staining from mildew or tree sap will require a stronger cleaning solution.
+Heavy staining from mildew or tree sap will require a stronger cleaning solution.

-How To Clean An Outdoor Umbrella Frame
+How to Clean an Outdoor Umbrella Frame

 - Wooden Frames: Always refer to the manufacturer's instructions if available.
-For most wood umbrellas, use a mixture of mild detergent and water along with a cloth or soft bristle brush to wipe down the frame.
-Do not over-saturate the surface.
+For most wood umbrellas, use a mixture of mild dishwashing detergent and water along with a cloth or soft bristle brush to wipe down the frame.
+Do not overwet the surface.
 Wipe down with a clean cloth dipped in clear water and allow to air dry.